SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 You do not have to do anything on this screen for now!

 ## Setting up Bashlib
-To setup the `Bashlib` library, we execute the following code:
+To set up the `Bashlib` library, we execute the following code:
 ```
 git clone https://github.com/SolidLabResearch/Bashlib.git
 cd Bashlib
-bash setup.sh
+npm install
+npm run build
 ```

 This code does the setup for Bashlib, and installs the available modules.
-Your `Bashlib` library is now setup and ready to use!
+Your `Bashlib` library is now set up and ready to use!

 ## Bashlib-css
 To start with `Bashlib`, we first take a look at the `Bashlib-css` module.
-The `Bashlib-css` module gives a set of functions specifically designed for the Community Solid Server.
+This module gives a set of functions specifically designed for the Community Solid Server.
 It handles functionality that is currently not included in the spec for Solid and may vary between implementations of the Solid specification.
 The CLI interface for `Bashlib-css` can be accessed here:
 ```
-node bashlib/css/bin/css.js
+node bin/solid-dev.js
 ```
 **optional:** You can create an alias for this path so you do not have to write the full command every time.
-From here on, I will assume the alias `alias bashlib-css="node bashlib/css/bin/css.js"` to be set!
+From here on, I will assume the alias `alias bashlib-css="node bin/solid-dev.js"` to be set!
 ### Creating a new Solid account + data pod
 *compatbility: CSSv2.0.0 - current*

 A first function of the `Bashlib-css` module is the creation of a new Solid-account and accompanying data pod on a CSS instance.
-This serves as an to having to use the browser interface to register a new user, which can be found on [http://localhost:3000/idp/register/](http://localhost:3000/idp/register/).
+This serves as an alternative to having to use the browser interface to register a new user; which can be found on [http://localhost:3000/idp/register/](http://localhost:3000/idp/register/).

 To create a new Solid account and pod, please execute the following code:
 ```